 And here are some thoughts on what to avoid:

 Processed, refined foods, or foods with a high sugar or fat content.
-These are difficult for the body to break-down, putting added strain on the digestion Dairy and meat are also harder for the body to digest, so you might want to consider going veggie and/or dairy free.
+These are difficult for the body to break down, putting added strain on digestion.
+Dairy and meat are also harder for the body to digest, so you might want to consider going veggie and/or dairy free.

 Highly caffeinated or sugary drinks.
 These will cause a rise in blood sugar followed by energy crashes, which will disrupt your body’s natural balance.